 ASPHALT ROOFING PROJECT DOWNTOWN COLUMBIA, SC

 If there is one thing that I like about my job more than anything else, it is getting to know an old, downtown, South Carolina home.
 I’ve had the privilege of walking through the attic of houses that were well over a hundred years old, and have seen some interesting things.
-From 60 year-old newspapers to beams (or trusses) that were made out of logs –milled from the trees that were on the property—and still had the pine bark on them.
-Maybe I’m just a nostalgic, but I think that’s fascinating.
+From 60 year-old newspapers to beams (or trusses) made out of logs –milled from the trees that were on the property—and still had the pine bark on them.
+Maybe I’m just a little nostalgic, but I think that’s fascinating.

 This house, in downtown Columbia near the river, is a beautiful house that the homeowner was fixing up.
-When I measured the house and went through the attic, rotten wood was found around the chimney on the front and throughout the house in different spots.
+When I measured the house and crawled through the attic, rotten wood was found around the chimney on the front and throughout the house in different spots.
 On an old house, more often than not, you are going to find broken and split boards, due to years of heat and moisture.

 As for the shingles, the homeowner chose to go with a CertainTeed Landmark ‘AR’ architectural shingle.
-The color that was chosen was Hunter Green and it was a perfect choice for this particular brick and trim color.
+The color that was Hunter Green and it was a perfect choice for this particular brick and trim color.

 If you are looking for a Columbia roofing company, please call 803-955-0374 or complete our online request form.